 This course includes content, methods, and demonstration of proficiency in the literacy areas of reading, written composition, listening, oral communication, grammar and usage, and spelling.
 Students are expected to develop materials, lesson plans, units, and methods for teaching the elements of language arts/reading in an integrated way.
-A team approach with
+A team approach with other teachers and the integration of other content areas are emphasized in the course.
+A virtual clinical experience from schools using "best practices" is required.
+Prerequisites: RDG 301, RDG 305, and EDU 312; passing scores on all sections of PRAXIS I and, for students entering Fall 2007 and afterward, a passing score on the appropriate PRAXIS II

-Integrated Approaches to Teaching Middle Level Social Science Students learn selection and evaluation of teaching methods, use of curriculum, use of technology, and preparation of instructional materials appropriate for social science content.
-Emphasis is placed on an integrated unit approach (integrating both the social sciences and the social sciences with other, major content areas).
-A virtual clinical from schools using "best practices" is required.
-Prerequisites: HIS 204, HUM 360, HUM 361, SOC 101, ECO 105, POL 326, and EDU 312; passing scores on all sections of PRAXIS I and for students entering
+Integrated Approaches to Teaching Middle Level Social Science

-Fall 2007 and afterward, a passing score on the appropriate
+Students learn selection and evaluation of teaching methods, use of curriculum, use of technology, and preparation of instructional materials appropriate for social science content.
+Emphasis is placed on an integrated unit approach (integrating both the social sciences and the social sciences with other major content areas).
+A virtual clinical experience from schools using "best practices" is required.
+Prerequisites: HIS 204, HUM 360, HUM 361, SOC 101, ECO 105, POL 326, and EDU 312; passing scores on all sections of PRAXIS I and for students entering Fall 2007 and afterward, a passing score on the appropriate PRAXIS II